 Besides your main target industry, can you approach related industries, and if so, what are they?

 Does the location of your potential contact matter?
 Does making the sale require an in-person visit (which means that the contact needs to live near you or you have to be willing to travel to this person)?

-With your answers to these questions in mind, you can start searching LinkedIn for your leads.
+With your answers to these questions in mind, you’re ready to start searching LinkedIn for your leads.